Herald Corporation: The Korea Herald

-Herald Business
+The Herald Business

+The Herald Business is the first daily economic newspaper ever established in Korean history.
+In 1952, the newspaper Jeil Shinbo was established, and in 1954, it was renamed to Industrial Economy Newspaper.
+In 1973, it was acquired by the Korea International Trade Association and became The Daily Naewoe Economic Newspaper.

-In 1973, The Korea Herald launched the Daily Domestic Business Newspaper which was later renamed Herald Business in 2003.
+In 1973, The Korea Herald launched The Daily Naewoe Economic Newspaper which was later renamed Herald Business in 2003.
 The Herald Business is one of the nation's leading business news sources.
 The newspaper's primary focus is on administration and business, but also includes content on culture and entertainment as well.
 It is Korea's representative evening paper known for its unconventional editorials and stimulating subject matter.

 The online edition of the paper was established in 1999 and has shown exponential growth since as it currently boasts an average 15 million page views per day.
 Herald Business has successful transition from a hard copy newspaper to an online and mobile ‘visual content newspaper’ and have launched several sections with an in-depth analysis of the subject matter.
 These section includes Super Rich, a section focusing on the 0.01%, Real Food, a food magazine with a primary focus on vegan diet, Herald Pop, a focus on the entertainment industry, and HOOC, an innovative SNS media content.